From the Oracle Cloud Infrastructure Console you can restore the database using the Restore operation, where you initiate recovery for your database.

 Note:Restoring Autonomous Database puts the database in the unavailable state during the restore operation.
 You cannot connect to a database in that state.
 The only lifecycle management operation supported in unavailable state is Terminate.

-When concurrent operations such as scaling or creating a manual backup are active, the confirmation also confirms either pausing or canceling the concurrent operation.
+When concurrent operations such as scaling are active, the confirmation also confirms either pausing or canceling the concurrent operation.
 See Concurrent Operations on Autonomous Database for more information.